-The Notes are offered when, as and if issued and received by the Underwriters of the Notes.
+The Notes are offered when, as and if issued and received by the Underwriters.
 The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-Certain legal matters with respect to the Notes will be passed upon for the Underwriters of the Notes by their counsel, Hiscock & Barclay, LLP, Albany, New York.
-It is anticipated that the Notes will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about June 18, 2014.
+Certain legal matters with respect to the Notes will be passed upon for the Underwriters of the Notes by their counsel, Barclay Damon, LLP, Albany, New York.
+It is anticipated that the Notes will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about December 14, 2015.